 - Tolerance (an alcoholic needs to drink more alcohol to achieve the desired effect that they have gotten used to)

 What Happens in Your Body When You Stop Drinking?

 Drinking too much is never a good idea.
-If you have a night of heavy drinking, chances are that you’ll experience the symptoms of an unpleasant hangover.
-These could include the following:
+If you have a night of heavy drinking, chances are you’ll experience hangover symptoms.

 - Nausea with or without vomiting